Tennis players take on the Communist Party: where is Peng Shuai? - ExBulletin

 Liz Throssell, spokesperson for the UN human rights office in Geneva, said on Friday she was calling for a transparent investigation into her allegation of sexual assault.

-Global Athlete, an advocacy group, has called on the Swiss-based International Olympic Committee to suspend the Chinese Olympic Committee until Pengs’ safety is guaranteed.
+Global Athlete, an advocacy group, has called on the Switzerland-based IOC to suspend the Chinese Olympic Committee until Peng’s safety is guaranteed.

-Kirsty Coventry, the head of an IOC Athletes’ Commission that is supposed to represent the interests of Olympic athletes, did not comment.
-The IOC always says athletes are their number one priority, but there is increasing pressure from some athletes to get a bigger slice of the IOC’s billion dollar pie.
+Emma Terho, the newly elected chair of an IOC Athletes’ Commission supposed to represent the interests of Olympic athletes, made no comment.
+The IOC always says athletes are its number one priority, but there is increasing pressure from some athletes to get a bigger slice of the billion dollar IOC pie.

 He also said he received assurances that Peng was safe.